networknt/light-doc/content/architecture/category.md

 #### Graphql

 Graphql is gaining traction in certain business scenarios.
+For example, the services close to the UI.

 #### Hybrid